OTS 38 Revolver: Stechkin’s Suppressed Wheelgun

 “So I flicked off the safety of my suppressed snub-nosed revolver and emptied five rounds of 7.62 into the target, each one so silent that you would have thought I was dry-firing the gun.
 I had a spare moon clip of 7.62 ready to go.”

 Do you think that sounds stupid?
-Not just uninformed but a flat-out short bus riding soliloquy delivered by some leftist stooge who gained all his knowledge out of context by hanging out at gun shows and gun shop counters without so much as ever seeing a real gun?
+Not just uninformed but a flat-out short bus-riding soliloquy delivered by some leftist stooge who gained all his knowledge out of context by hanging out at gun shows and gun shop counters without so much as ever seeing a real gun?
 It’s what some metrosexual wine-sipping scrote rag would write when he had to get descriptive in his alt-left spy novel or independent movie script?

 Well, not actually, no. Such a beast exists.

-The Stechkin suppressed revolver.
+The OTS-38 suppressed revolver

-Stechkin died a year before his revolver made it to the production line.
+Unfortunately, Igor Stechkin died a year before his revolver made it to the production line.

-Stechkin’s OTs-38 was built by the TSKIB SOO (Central Bureau for Sporting and Hunting Arms, a division of famous KBP organization, located in Tula, Russia) on request from Russian FSB (Federal Security Service).
+Stechkin’s OTs-38 was built by the TSKIB SOO (Central Bureau for Sporting and Hunting Arms, a division of the famous KBP organization, located in Tula, Russia) on request from the Russian FSB (Federal Security Service).

 The other thing you might be thinking right now is, “That sounds cool, but you said snub-nosed.
 I’ve read enough of your shit over the years about silencers and revolvers to know it can only be done on a Nagant Revolver where the cylinder provides a seal with the barrel to prevent gas leakage around the cylinder.
 So this is a threaded-barrel Nagant-type revolver, right?”